State and Local Policy Database

 The state of California offers the following financial incentives to encourage energy efficiency improvements:

-- California Capital Access Program: California Pollution Control Financing Authority’s (CPCFA) CalCAP is a loan loss reserve program for small business lending, which may provide up to 100% coverage to participating lenders on losses as a result of certain loan defaults.
-Eligible projects include energy-efficiency retrofits.
-The program provides an incentive to participating financial institutions to lend to businesses that would not otherwise qualify for a loan.
+• California Capital Access Small Business Program: CalCAP Small Business Program is a loan loss reserve program which may provide up to 100% coverage to participating lenders on losses as a result of certain loan defaults.
+With CalCAP portfolio support, a lender may be more comfortable underwriting small business loans.

 Further financial incentive information can be found in the Database of State Incentives for Renewables and Efficiency (DSIRE California).
 In addition to these state-funded incentives, California has enabled commercial and residential Property Assessed Clean Energy (PACE) financing and has multiple active programs.
 For additional information on PACE, visit PACENation.